Getting started may be the most challenging part of every new library. This guide is describing how to start with the library quickly and effectively

 Add source files from

 lwbtn/src/folder to toolchain build.
-These files are built by C/C++ compiler
+These files are built by C/C++ compiler.
+CMake configuration comes with the library, allows users to include library in the project as subdirectory and library.

 lwbtn/src/include/lwbtn/lwbtn_opts_template.hto project folder and rename it to